-Please join us every Thursday night at 7p.m. at Van Houten South (on the side opposite Pogue Student Center).
+Please join us every Thursday at 7 p.m. at Van Houten South (on the side opposite Pogue Student Center).
 Spend time growing strong relationships in community and hear from speakers on topics relevant to college students.
 Come check out the relaxed environment and connect with friends.
 We look forward to seeing you!

 Campus Ministry reaches out to first-year students by participating in Freshmen Orientation.
 Members assist with freshmen Move-In and affiliated clubs host a table at Club Rush.

 Lenten Luncheons are a community event held every Wednesday during Lent from noon to 1 p.m. at the Edinboro United Methodist Church.
 Enjoy a light lunch followed by a Lenten Reflection at 12:30 p.m.

 Campus Ministry knows that college life can present many challenges.
 On Wednesdays from 9 a.m. to 12 p.m. in the Pogue Student Center, it offers a place for students to stop and discuss their concerns or get some words of encouragement.
 The Listening Post is staffed with volunteers from local churches who have completed a training program.

 Individual student ministry groups on campus offer retreats and conferences each year.
 Often these groups join other students from across the state or various regions for the gatherings.
 For more information, contact the Newman Student Association or CRU listed under Affiliated Organizations.